sanskrit/mbh-audio/mbh-audio/how.md

 - Set up recording apps (details below), go over instructions etc..
 - Identify assigned portions from [this sheet](https://docs.google.com/spreadsheets/d/1sNH1AWhhoa5VATqMdLbF652s7srTG0Raa6K-sCwDR-8/edit#gid=0).
 - Make an mp3 recording you're satisfied with.
 (Note time-segments where editing is needed, or edit yourself.)
 TIP: Rehearse a small set of verses, record it, pause, repeat with next set.
-- Upload to [this google drive location](https://drive.google.com/drive/folders/0B1_QBT-hoqqVMUNSLVlyMlJqZDA?usp=sharing) (but keep a copy for some time) - under a subfolder named after you.
+- Upload the mp3 to [this google drive location](https://drive.google.com/drive/folders/0B1_QBT-hoqqVMUNSLVlyMlJqZDA?usp=sharing) (but keep a copy for some time) - under a subfolder named after you.
-- Rename in this way: 001-045.mp3 (or 001-045p01.mp3 001-045p02.mp3 .. if multi-part recording.)
+- Rename the mp3 based on the parva and adhyAya recorded in this way: 001-045.mp3 (or 001-045p01.mp3 001-045p02.mp3 .. if multi-part recording.)
 - Solicit and provide feedback on whatsapp forum (Especially in the beginning)
 - Notify coordinator (via whatsapp or add a comment in the appropriate cell of the कार्यावली-sheet; include edit requests).